Living Irrawaddy Dolphin Project (Full Day)

 • Please do not lean on railings on the Living Irrawaddy Dolphin Boat.
 Diving off the boat and running onboard is strictly prohibited.

 • When getting on and off the boat, a portable rail will be held up by the staff for you to hold onto.
-Do not attempt to embark or disembark without this.

 • We will be outside for most of the day; packing a hat and sunscreen is advised